whprocter/RPr-Chakraborty-2021/docs/report/report.md

 ## Discussion

-Our reproduction of the original study was partially successful, leading to similar, but inexact results for most analyses.
+Our reproduction of the original study was partially successful, leading to similar, but inexact results compared to the original study.
+The results suggest support for the conclusions of the original study, but also emphasize the importance of reproduction studies to comconcerns regarding

 The choropleth map we made in the **first part** of the reproduction analysis closely resembles that of the original study, confirming the equivalence of our dependent variable with that of the original study.
 Both maps revealed that COVID-19 cases were distributed unevenly across space.